mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 And later, Hui Neng also wrote his poem...
 I think page [57].
 His poem is,

-> Originally Bodhi has no tree,
+>> Originally Bodhi has no tree,
-> The bright mirror has no stand.
+>> The bright mirror has no stand.
-> Originally there is not a single thing:
+>> Originally there is not a single thing:
-> Where can dust alight?
+>> Where can dust alight?

 Sometimes people deal with the two poems separately, and evaluate which is right, which is wrong.
 But I don’t think [that] is the right understanding.
 Both poems work together in our practice.
 I think you cannot separate them.

 So, according to Shen Hsiu, I think he stands always in the dualistic world, and looking at himself, and try to reach the buddha-nature.
 So from this point, “the body is a Bodhi tree”: we are buddha-nature, but we are not buddha-nature, so we have to realize, we have to see into our own nature.
-So the “the body is a Bodhi tree, the mind like a bright mirror stand.”
+So “the body is a Bodhi tree, the mind like a bright mirror stand.”
 This is exactly the same as the teaching of nirvana.
 So, we are buddha.
 “Time and again brush it clean.”
 But we are living in the human world, so it’s easy for us to get “dusty,” that’s why we have to always brush it clean.
 “And let no dust alight.”
 This is a point of our practice.
 So, constantly practice.

 This is one aspect of the practice: seeking for the truth, constantly.
 “From the beginning to end,” even [if] you attain enlightenment, even [if] you become buddha, constantly we have to seek.